-These Caramelized Pearl Onions Baby onions are sauteéd in a sweet and savory balsamic glaze.
-I love to serve these with fancy skewers alongside cheese and some good wine.
+These Caramelized Pearl Baby Onions are sauteéd in a sweet and savory balsamic glaze.
+I love to serve these as an appetizer with fancy skewers alongside cheese and some good wine.
 The sauce is also great for dipping bread into!

 Pearl onions, often known as buttons or baby onions, are similar to leeks.
 They are petite in size making them difficult to peel.
 They are similar in taste to white onions but have a slightly sweet bite.